sudimuk2017/WQU-Unit2-Video-Links/README.md

 # WQU-Unit2 Video Links
 ****************************************************

-This repo contains all the files material releated to WorldQuant University's Data Science Session Unit 2: Machine Learning and Statistical Analysis
+This repo contains all the files material releated to WorldQuant University's Data Science Session Unit 2: Machine Learning and Statistical Analysis.

 ***I hope the repo will help to learn ML, star ⭐ me.***